 |FlexAquaPlast||FlexAquaPlast Process Inks||Paper and Plastic Surfaces||MSDS | TDS|

-Applications: Flexography is the major process used to print packaging materials.
-Flexography is used to print corrugated containers, folding cartons, multiwall sacks, paper sacks, plastic bags, milk and beverage cartons, disposable cups and containers, labels, adhesive tapes, envelopes, newspapers, and wrappers (candy and food)
+Applications: Flexography is the major process used to print packaging Products and it's Raw materials.
+Flexography is used to print corrugated box containers, folding cartons, multiwall paper sacks, Cement paper bags and sacks, plastic polythene bags, milk pouches and beverage packaging cartons, disposable cups and containers, labels, Tissue papers, adhesive tapes, envelopes, newspapers, and wrappers (candy and food).
+Rupa Colour Inks supplies and exports Flexo inks for all above applications manufactured from Chennai Factory in India.

 In the typical flexo printing sequence, the substrate is fed into the press from a roll.
 The image is printed as substrate is pulled through a series of stations, or print units.
 Each print unit is printing a single color.
 As with Gravure and Lithographic printing, the various tones and shading are achieved by overlaying the 4 basic shades of ink.
 These are magenta, cyan, yellow and black.
 Magenta being the red tones and cyan being the blue.
 The major unit operations in a flexographic printing operation are: